prasanjit101/closelead/docs/prd.md

 2. **Lead created** with basic info extraction
 3. **AI scoring** (simple prompt-based scoring 1-10)
 4. **Auto-email** sent if score > 6
+5. **AI Agent** is triggered to respond to the lead if the score is > 6.
+The agent is configured to respond to the lead with a message based on the system prompt.
-5. **Dashboard update** shows new lead in a kanban board view with drag and drop feature, Table view (Both of which are present as a tab in the dashboard)
+6. **Dashboard update** shows new lead in a kanban board view with drag and drop feature, Table view (Both of which are present as a tab in the dashboard)

 ### 3. Dashboard Management
 - **Lead list view** with basic filtering

-## MVP Features (Phase 1)

-### ✅ Essential Features
-- [ ] User authentication (Google OAuth)
-- [ ] Webhook creation and management
-- [ ] Form submission processing
-- [ ] Basic lead scoring (AI-powered)
-- [ ] Email template system
-- [ ] Automated email sending
-- [ ] Lead dashboard (list view)
-- [ ] Lead status management

-### 🚫 Excluded from MVP
-- Multiple webhook secrets/editing
-- Cal.com integration
-- Complex scoring algorithms
-- Kanban board view
-- Advanced email sequences
-- Real-time updates
-- Advanced analytics
-- Rate limiting (basic only)

 ## MVP Technical Decisions